kevinf58/homelab/Journaling/07-journal.md

 To start off, I've decided to refund my switch.
 I only have one machine, so I was planning on using trunking to forward data to different VLANs for security and isolation.
 However, my home lab is still really small.
 I can always reconsider the switch purchase in the future when I scale this project.

+Avoid installing Tailscale directly on the Proxmox host and install it on the VMs and LXCs that need to connect to my Tailnet instead.
+A lot of my services are going to rely on Tailscale for Auth, so if my Tailet gets compromised, associated LXCs and containers are in danger as well.
+With the right firewall and access control setup, I'm confident I'll be able to minimize the impact of an intruder gaining access to my Tailnet.
+Honestly, I don't know what I was thinking when I said that I'd install it directly on the host in the last journal.